FGAshman/GOTO-ConvNet/README.md

 # GOTO-ConvNet
 Source code for the Convolutional Neural Network to classify astronomical objects using the GOTO data.
-4th year Astro project at University of Sheffield
+4th year Astronomy project at University of Sheffield

 Code requires use of the Galaxy Zoo 2 database (can be downloaded from: https://data.galaxyzoo.org/) in order for survey matching and pre-labelling, and must be in CSV format.